 IAC is charged with the oversight of CILT's activities to ensure they meet the requirements of charity law, financial management best practice and comply with statutory accounting requirements.
 It is also responsible for the management of CILT's funds and investments.
-IAC meets a minimum of twice per year in addition to meeting the CILT's auditors.
+IAC meets minimum of twice per year in addition to meeting the CILT's auditors.
 In practice the meetings reflect the cycle of meetings of trustees and IMC.
-IAC is chaired by the Honorary Treasurer.